Protection of Minors

 - Language establishing administration of an inventory system to document Vanderbilt programs and personnel who interact with minors, available to program administrators through the Protection of Minors Web Application tool.

 As the administrator of the Protection of Minors policy, the Office of Risk and Insurance Management will:

 - Facilitate program registration, event documentation, and affiliated personnel compliance through the Protection of Minors Web Application.

 - Maintain a database of individuals who have met the requirements of the Protection of Minors Policy;

-- Provide resources for training and education, such as best practice guidelines, and checklists for programs;
+- Provide resources for training and education, such as the POM Policy Handbook, and checklists for programs;

 - Work with organizations and departments to assist with policy compliance;

 - Provide guidance on creating University Participation Agreements to be completed by the parent/guardians of minor participants.

 - Provide resources to and monitor feedback from programs affected by the Policy; and

 - Provide a point of contact for any allegation of inappropriate behavior with minors.